microsoft/FluidFramework/tools/api-markdown-documenter/README.md

 -   Simplify input configurations
     -   Separate configs for each pipeline segment
     -   Clean up terminology ("policies" in particular is too vague - we should remove this)
+-   Add extensibility options for `DocNode` transformations
+    -   If a consumer has a custom tsdoc config associated with their API-Extractor setup, this will be needed.

 ### Known Bugs